COVID-19 Update - Important Information

 The team specializes in supporting youth and families to access intensive treatment without the need for lengthy absences from home.
 At the same time, treatment at our live-in facility provides out-of-home support when it is needed as a complement to other service options.

-Youth in this program may attend a day treatment secondary school classroom at one of our four Toronto District School Board classrooms while receiving individual, group, family and milieu therapy.
+Youth in this program may attend a day treatment secondary school classroom at one of our five Toronto District School Board classrooms while receiving individual, group, family and milieu therapy.
 They are also assisted in their transitions before, during and after treatment by our community-based transition team.

 ISFY is a family-based program and caregiver participation is a key part of its success.
 The program provides a process to create positive change for your whole family, including participation in groups, family therapy and more.